Manwe03/woodencog/README.md

 ## INFO
 this mod is a compatibility mod for tfc and create.

-Some of it's code came from [SeriousCreeper](https://www.youtube.com/@SeriousCreeper) go check him out his videos are pretty cool.
-Also here's the original [mod](https://www.curseforge.com/minecraft/mc-mods/tfc-create)
+Some of its code came from [SeriousCreeper](https://www.youtube.com/@SeriousCreeper) go check him out his videos are pretty cool.
+Also, here's the original [mod](https://www.curseforge.com/minecraft/mc-mods/tfc-create)

 Some of the code also came from the [Tinker's construct](https://github.com/SlimeKnights/TinkersConstruct) mod (the small crucible) I updated it to my needs.

 This mod is still in early stages and probably need a lot refactoring but still can be used.
-I'll soon update my generators (yeah the nodejs mess in generators dir) to generate all missing crafts in this mod.
+I'll soon update my generators (yeah the Node.js mess in generators dir) to generate all missing crafts in this mod.

 currently it includes :
 - Mixer alloying recipes